-Here are the seven churches for our Visita Iglesia in Metro Manila.
+Here are the seven churches for our Visita Iglesia in Manila.

 2. Santa Cruz church located on the right bank of Pasig river in Manila is the second that we visited and prayed.
 My mom and I decided to pray and reflect the way of the cross here.
 They place the Station of the Cross outside the church.
 Although it is really hot because it is already noon time, we felt comfortable to do the way of the Cross there because it is not that crowded compared to Quiapo Church.

-I have a beautiful sweet memory of this church.
+I have a beautiful, sweet memory of this church.
 Back in my college days, my boyfriend and I always attend the morning mass here before we go to school since we both studied in Manila.
-I also prayed a lot of things here for the hopes in my college struggles and family.
+I also prayed a lot of things here in the hopes in my college struggles and family.
 I am thankful that I graduated BS Computer Engineering.
 Now my boyfriend is my husband.
-Imagine for five years Santa Cruz Church has been a beautiful place for us where our faith, dream and love grew to succeed in our goal to finish our studies.
+Imagine in five years Santa Cruz Church has been a beautiful place for us where our faith, dream and love grew to succeed in our goal to finish our studies.

-4. San Agustin Church is the fourth that we visited and prayed.
-Outside the church I found it simple but when you go inside you will be amazed with the beautiful architectural/ structural designs especially at the ceiling.
+4. The San Agustin Church is the fourth that we visited and prayed.
+Outside the church I found it simple, but when you go inside you will be amazed with the beautiful architectural/ structural designs especially at the ceiling.